lgrammel/js-agent/README.md

 JS Agent is a composable and extensible framework for creating GPT agents with JavaScript and TypeScript.

-While creating an agent prototype is easy, increasing its reliability and robustness is very hard and requires considerable experimentation.
-JS Agent provides building blocks and tooling to help you develop rock-solid agents faster.
+While creating an agent prototype is easy, increasing its reliability and robustness is difficult and requires considerable experimentation.
+JS Agent provides robust building blocks and tooling to help you develop rock-solid agents faster.

 **⚠️ JS Agent is currently in its initial experimental phase.
 Prior to reaching version 0.1, there may breaking changes in each release.**